timscott/flipit/README.markdown

 ## Open/Closed Principle

-Code that implements features should be "closed for modification" after flipping is set up.
-We want to be able to change application behavior with settings only.
+Code that implements features should be "closed for modification" after flipping has been set up.
+We want to be able to change how features are applied by changing settings only.
 Worst case, we should only have to change the feature class.
 We should *never* have to change the code where the feature is actually implemented.

 ## Making Features

-The preceding examples create features using the base classes `BooleanFeature` and `ListFeature<T>`.
+In the usage examples we create features using the base classes `BooleanFeature` and `ListFeature<T>`.
 There's `Feature<T>` too.
 These are nice, but you don't have to use them.
 It's easy to create features from scratch that do anything you can imagine.

 	public class CoinTossFeature : IFeature
 	{